tomlow/DinnerBell/README.md

 #### `yarn run db:seed`

 Seeds database with sample ingredients for a demonstration or test.
 Must be registered as a user first, and must be run from the server directory.

+## Coming Soon

+- Shopping list feature--automatically remove ingredients used in recipes from your pantry and add them to a shopping list.
+- Dietary options when searching recipes
+- Inter-user messaging